AntoniosKalampakas/fhf/README.md

 This repository contains the complete reproducible code for the following papers:

-1. Quotient-Based Structural Abstraction in Fuzzy Trust Networks via Strong Path Hyperoperations This project develops a computational framework for: vertex-based fuzzy path hyperoperations on directed fuzzy graphs max–min connectivity strengths and strongest strong paths a threshold-based equivalence relation quotient fuzzy graphs under mutual strongest connectivity structural abstraction and influence analysis on a Facebook-like trust network derived from private message exchanges
+1. Quotient-Based Structural Abstraction in Fuzzy Trust Networks via Strong Path Hyperoperations.
+This project develops a computational framework for: vertex-based fuzzy path hyperoperations on directed fuzzy graphs max–min connectivity strengths and strongest strong paths a threshold-based equivalence relation quotient fuzzy graphs under mutual strongest connectivity structural abstraction and influence analysis on a Facebook-like trust network derived from private message exchanges.
 The code implements:
 log-normalization of trust weights extraction of the largest strongly connected component